 Section 1.
 Number.
-The officers of the Corporation shall consist of a President, Vice-President, Secretary, and a Treasurer (“Officers”), each of whom shall be elected by a majority vote of the Board in attendance at a meeting called for that purpose, provided a quorum of Directors is present and voting.
+The officers of the Corporation shall consist of a President, Vice-President or two Vice-Presidents, Secretary, and a Treasurer (“Officers”), each of whom shall be elected by a majority vote of the Board in attendance at a meeting called for that purpose, provided a quorum of Directors is present and voting.
 The office of Secretary and of Treasurer may be held by the same individual if the Directors so decide.

 Section 2.
 Election and Term of Office.
 The Officers shall be elected for a term of 2 years.
 Each Officer shall hold office until his or her successor has been duly elected and qualified or until his or her death, resignation, or removal in the manner hereinafter provided.